2factorauth/twofactorauth/CONTRIBUTING.md

 If a site does provide TFA, it is strongly recommended that you add the `doc:` field where public documentation is available.
 Other fields should be included if the website supports them.
 Any services that are not supported can be excluded.
+Sites supporting TFA should not have a Twitter field.

 The following is an example of a website that *supports* TFA: